-ALF will not require a lot of energy as it is 1 acre outdoor, the project will be using existing solar panels and a backup generator.
+RHG will not require a lot of energy as it is 1 acre outdoor, the project will be using on grid energy from PG&E for the greenhouses, processing facility and security system.

 Planting Schedule

 The Planting Schedule is intended to portray the time of year and how much mature cannabis cultivation will occur at a single given moment in the project's life.
 Due to the nature of the cannabis licensing processing time being highly variable all the timings estimated below are fully contingent on the processing time of the project.
 The timing and planting schedules listed below are estimated to the best of the applicant's ability, however, can be changed at the discretion of the Lake County Planning Departments request.
 Seeing as the timing can change these should be used as a rough time frame.